Enter One of Our Giveaways

 Ellis Island: Up and running and as fascinating as ever

-Ellis Island, the former federal immigration processing center and one of the nation’s most popular and significant historic sites, is up and running again on a limited basis following Hurricane Sandy.
+Ellis Island, the former federal immigration processing center, one of the nation's most popular and significant historic sites and a top New York museum, is up and running again on a limited basis folllowing Hurricane Sandy.

 The October 2012 storm may have flooded buildings and pummeled the 27.5-acre island in New York Harbor, but my recent visit proved that the place is still as fascinating as ever.